Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Introduction

 \subsection{Notation}

 The notation used in this paper is summarized in \Cref{tab:notation}.
 This table provides a general description of the conventions used throughout this paper, but not every assignment is a strict rule.
-For example, lowercase boldface, such as $\x$, is denoted as reserved for vectors; however, we extensively use the notation $\wa$ for certain matrices.
+For example, lowercase boldface, such as $\x$, is denoted as reserved for vectors; however, we extensively use the notation $\wa$ and $\va$ for certain matrices, and some vectors in the appendix are in uppercase boldface.
 If there is any contradiction with \Cref{tab:notation}, the notation should be clear from context.